-- Know the classification and properties of fatty acids, fats and oils (L1) - Describe the biological roles of phospholipids and sphingolipids (L2) - Understand the biological role of prostaglandins (L3) - Explain the structure and properties of cholesterol (L4)
+- Know the classification and properties of fatty acids, fats and oils (L1) - Describe the chemistry and biological roles of phospholipids in membranes (L2). - Describe the biological roles of phospholipids and sphingolipids (L2). - Understand the biological role of prostaglandins (L2). - Explain the structure and properties of cholesterol (L2).